Vanessa Amorosi: 2002–2003: Change

 On 18 November 2002, Amorosi released her second studio album Change.
 It was released in Germany only and contains the previous released singles "One Thing Leads 2 Another", which debuted at No. 67 on the German Singles Chart and the Australian exclusive single-release "Spin (Everybody's Doin' It)", which became a top 50 hit on the ARIA Charts.
 The album peaked at number 64 on the German Top 100.

-In February 2003, Amorosi performed her blues set for the first time at the Melbourne International Music and Blues Festival and traveled to Germany to perform her third single "True To Yourself" from the album Change on Top of the Pops and the hugely successful long-running show Wetten, dass..? which screens throughout Europe.
+In February 2003, Amorosi performed her blues set for the first time at the Melbourne International Music and Blues Festival and traveled to Germany to perform her third single "True To Yourself" from the album Change on Top of the Pops and the long-running show Wetten, dass..? which screens throughout Europe.
 The single was released on 24 February 2003 and peaked at number 99 on the German Singles Chart.

 Change was set to be released in Australia later in 2003, but it remains unreleased there for unknown reasons.